 - 2.2 The Investment Sub-Committee ("ISC") shall be primarily responsible for parameters that govern the implementation of the strategic investment policies of the Trustee.
-In this regard its powers will include: - To review investment performance and monitor the Fund's investment managers; - To determine, in relation to each of the allowable asset classes, how many investment managers or pooled funds are to be selected and how the assets in that class are to be allocated between them; - To select, allocate funds, to appoint, remove or disinvest from the investment managers (or pooled investment products) for each such asset class; and, - To move assets or cash between investment managers and pooled funds in order to rebalance the allowable asset classes more closely to the strategic asset allocation determined by the Trustee. - 2.3 The ISC will be responsible for carrying out all of the responsibilities of the Fund, apart from responsibilities relating to the "Reserved Matters" set out in the Terms of Reference.
-Within the DB Section, the Trustee has chosen to delegate some of the above responsibility to Mercer Limited ("Mercer").
+In this regard its powers will include: - To review investment performance and monitor the Fund's investment managers; - For the DC section of the Fund, to determine, in relation to each of the allowable asset classes, how many investment managers or pooled funds are to be selected and how the assets in that class are to be allocated between them; - To select, allocate funds, to appoint, remove or disinvest from the investment managers (or pooled investment products) for each such asset class; and, - 2.3 The ISC will be responsible for carrying out all of the responsibilities of the Fund, apart from responsibilities relating to the "Reserved Matters" set out in the Terms of Reference.
+Within the DB Section, the Trustee has chosen to delegate some of the above responsibility to Mercer.
 The level of delegation is defined within the parameters set out in the Investment Management Agreement ("IMA"), as amended in the form of a side letter from time to time, between the Trustee and Mercer as the provider of a Delegated Investment Solution ("DIS").
 Further details are given in Section 3.